kevinkaske/pooch/README.md

 defaults to /views/controller_name/action_name.php.
 Example: http://localhost/dogs/show would use the /views/dogs/show.php view file.

 RESTful routes are a good way to keep your application organized.
 Pooch, however, does not force your application to be RESTful.
+If there is a method other than RESTful that makes more sense...
+Use it.

 This is just a quick overview of a few of the inner workings of the Pooch framework.
 We are working on more detailed documentation.